andrewmoise/grits/README.md

 ## In Conclusion

 See?
 It's neat.

+You can see it in operation here: [https://gimbal.melanic.org/](https://gimbal.melanic.org/)

+You can talk to me about it on Matrix, at `#gimbal:matrix.org`

 (TODO: No more Discord link but we need a link to Matrix + the self hosted source)